tsaad-dev/drafts/rsvp/draft-saad-teas-yang-rsvp-00.md

 ~~~
    URI: urn:ietf:params:xml:ns:yang:ietf-rsvp-te
+   Registrant Contact:  The IESG.
    XML: N/A, the requested URI is an XML namespace.

    URI: urn:ietf:params:xml:ns:yang:ietf-rsvp-te-mpls
+   Registrant Contact:  The IESG.
    XML: N/A, the requested URI is an XML namespace.
 ~~~